 Public Service Guidelines and Procedures

-Service is defined as activities that serve the community, the public, or the legal profession.
-For purposes of the requirement, the work must serve others, engage the student’s lawyering or professional skills (very broadly defined to including leadership, communication, strategic planning, and other professionally relevant skills), be otherwise uncredited, and uncompensated.
+Public service can be any volunteer activities that serve the community, the public, or the legal profession.
+Ideally, for law students, the service opportunity will engage the student's lawyering or professional skills (very broadly defined to including leadership, communication, strategic planning, and other professionally relevant skills).

 What Else Do I Need to Know?

 - Activities that involve actual cases, clients, or active legal matters must be supervised by an actively licensed faculty member, senior administrator or supervising attorney or judge who will oversee student work and will set guidelines for satisfactory completion.
 Law students may not unilaterally give legal advice to a client or otherwise engage in the unauthorized practice of law.

 - Students who complete a one semester credited externship during the fall semester have the option of reporting hours as service in the spring semester for volunteer work with the same supervising attorney, provided that the work serves the public or the profession and is not fee generating.

 - Students who extern with the U.S. Attorney's Office for the Western District of Virginia during the fall semester are required to volunteer during the spring semester as a condition of their acceptance of the fall externship; this is a requirement of the U.S. Attorney's Office and not the university.